kinthedev/hyprland-dotifles/README.md

 - `images/`, `wallpapers/` — wallpapers and images referenced by the configs.
 - `scripts/` and `hypr/scripts/` — helper scripts to manage monitors, toggle desktop, and other utilities.

-## Customization tips

-- Edit `hypr/hyprland.conf` to adapt keybindings and workspace rules to your hardware.
-- Update absolute paths in configs (wallpapers, scripts) if you copied the repo to a different folder.
-- For monitor-specific layouts, inspect `hypr/monitors.conf` and `hypr/monitors.lua` and adapt per your displays.

 ## Troubleshooting